nmi246/electronics/processors/README.md

 The display glass is driven by the display controller and is responsible to display the image that is composed of a matrix of pixels.
   - A display is characterized by:
-    – Display size (resolution): is defined by the number of pixels of the display that is represented by horizontal (pixels number) x vertical (lines number).
+    – Display size (resolution): defined by the number of pixels of the display, represented by horizontal (pixels number) x vertical (lines number).
-     – Color depth: defines the number of colors in which a pixel can be drawn.
-It is represented in bits per pixel (bpp).
+    – Color depth: defines the number of colors in which a pixel can be drawn, represented in bits per pixel (bpp).
 For a color depth of 24 bpp (that can also be represented by RGB888) a pixel can be represented in 16777216 colors.
-    – Refresh rate (in Hz): is the number of times per second that the display panel is refreshed.
-A display must be refreshed 60 times per seconds (60 Hz) since lower refresh rate creates bad visual effects.
+    – Refresh rate (in Hz): number of times per sec that the display panel is refreshed.

 Basic embedded graphic system:
 - A basic embedded graphic system is composed of a microcontroller, a framebuffer, a display controller and a display glass.